 If you run a business that could use the help of a drone for any of these reasons or more, commercial drone insurance is a must-have.
 A drone is a huge business asset in 2021 and deserves a strong insurance plan.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 While many things can affect the exact cost, like destination, airlines, and connecting flights, it’s a rule of thumb that the more you pay for your ticket, the higher your insurance costs.
 Business Insider created this chart to show some example rates that reflect this pattern.

 You will need liability insurance to cover any type of injury or damage–related drone accident.
-However, if your drone gets stolen from your home, depending on your homeowners insurance coverage, you might be eligible to claim its replacement.
+However, if your drone is stolen from your home, depending on your homeowners insurance coverage, you might be eligible to claim its replacement.